 Now, understanding that the Magi were from Persia (where they were heirs of the divinely revealed insights of Daniel), they were looking west to see Jupiter enter Aries after dusk.
 Doesn’t this conflict with “we have seen his star in the east”?
 The solution lies in also reading Matthew 2:1, to give a little more context.
 That verse tells us, “magi from the east arrived in Jerusalem.”
 “From the east” thus refers to the homeland of the Magi which was east of Jerusalem, not the location of the star in the sky.
 If we apply this context-dependent understanding to 2:2, the Magi were saying: “We saw his star when we were back home in Persia east of here, and have come west to worship him.”
 They would have had opportunity to see this phenomenon around dusk as they looked to their west.
-Suggesting, as Molnar does, that the text is talking about the "heliacal rising" of Jupiter due east some time after the Sun was already shining in the sky, is to read technical astronomy into a non-astronomical text.
+Suggesting, as Molnar does, that the text is talking about the "heliacal rising" of Jupiter due east just before sunrise,† is to read technical astronomy into a non-astronomical text.
 “In the east” needs to be understood contextually as referring to the Magi’s homeland relative to Judea.

 A summary of Molnar’s findings aimed at a popular audience can be found online at http://movies2.nytimes.com/library/national/science/122199sci-archaeo-jupiter.html.
 Also, in a February 1998 NASA Astrophysics Data System article (The Observatory, vol. 118, pp. 22-24, online at http://adsabs.harvard.edu/cgi-bin/nph-data_query?bibcode=1998Obs...118...22D&link_type=ARTICLE), M.M.
 Dworetsky and S.J.
 Fossey reported that they confirmed Molnar’s conclusions using Dance of the Planets and SkyMap software.